Spin Class Calories Burned Calculator

 Where:

 Each step is vital for accuracy.
 Weight determines the base energy cost of movement, while gender and age adjustments fine-tune the result.
-This scientifically-backed method ensures your estimate is both reliable and personalized.
+This scientifically-backed method aims to support your estimate is both reliable and personalized.

 What Your Calories Burned Means

 This number represents the total fuel your body consumed to power through the resistance and cadence of your ride.
-Knowing this helps you balance the calories you eat with the calories you expend each day.
+Knowing this provides information to help balance the calories you eat with the calories you expend each day.

 Weight Loss